Emergency Dentist Chicago

 - Call our office.

-It is important to call our office immediately to make an appointment.
-In the meantime, use a cold compress and over-the-counter medications to relieve pain.
-Also, try to not eat or wiggle the tooth any further.
+It is essential to schedule an appoitnment immediately.
+Cold compresses and over-the-counter medications can be used to relieve pain until you can get to our offce.
+Also, try not to eat or wiggle the tooth any further.